briantanabe/project-log/projects/sour candy/Sour Candy Part 2.md

 I'm a bit worried about incorporating the goo, as cornstarch has a tendency to clump, especially when exposed to heat.
 I'm also not quite sure what the proportion of sugar and cornstarch is supposed to be, and I don't have that much cornstarch mixture.
 So we'll see how this goes...

-**Trial 1:** I added
+**Trial 1:** I added equal parts sugar and water based on earlier recipes, but after realizing that the different stages of sugar syrup are essentially different proportions of sugar and water, I added another half c
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMjM5MDY0NDcsMTEzMDg5MjczNSw1Nj
+eyJoaXN0b3J5IjpbLTE0Mjg4MzAyNDgsMTEzMDg5MjczNSw1Nj
 E5ODI4NTQsMTM4ODQ3MjQsNTQwNDQxMzIwLC00MzcxNDU4ODUs
 LTQ3MzYyNzcyLDE2NDYwMDY3MjUsLTE3NDgyMjUyNzQsMTc5NT
 YxOTkwN119